johnwcowan/r7rs-work/EnvironmentsMIT.md

 Creates and returns a newly allocated environment that inherits from *environment*.
 If a lookup in this environment does not find a suitable binding, *environment* (known as the parent environment) will be searched next.
+The new environment is mutable.

+`(make-empty-environment)`

+Creates and returns a newly allocated environment with no bindings.
+The new environment is mutable.

 ## Predicates